pnp/proxy-samples/samples/microsoft-graph-connector/README.md

 Version|Date|Comments
 -------|----|--------
+1.1|November 14, 2023|Renamed to Dev Proxy
 1.0|October 5, 2023|Updated sample to use PATCH for creating the schema 1.0|September 8, 2023|Initial release

 ## Minimal path to awesome

 - Clone this repository (or [download this solution as a .ZIP file](https://pnp.github.io/download-partial/?url=https://github.com/pnp/proxy-samples/tree/main/samples/microsoft-graph-connector) then unzip it)
-- Start Microsoft 365 Developer Proxy specifying the path to the mock file, eg. `m365proxy --mocks-file microsoft-graph-connector.json`
+- Start Dev Proxy specifying the path to the mock file, eg. `devproxy --mocks-file microsoft-graph-connector.json`

 ## Features